Danthewaann/Kingdomhire-2.0/README.md

   7. run `cd /home/vagrant/Kingdomhire-2.0`
   8. run `php artisan migrate --seed` to create and populate the db with dummy data (exclude `--seed` if you only want to create the db)
   9. run `php artisan schedule:run` to convert reservations to active hires, and any active hires to past hires
-  10. run `php artisan user:create` to create a user so you can login to the admin dashboard (provide name + email + password prompt)
+  10. run `php artisan user:create` to create a user so you can login to the admin dashboard (you can login to the dashboard at http://homestead.test/login)
   11. The application should now be viewable at http://homestead.test (or something similar)
   12. Enjoy browsing the application!